Dyersburg, Tennessee: Civil War

-During the Civil War, a number of skirmishes occurred in the Dyersburg area resulting in Union victories.
+During the Civil War, Dyersburg witnessed several skirmishes, ultimately resulting in Union victories.
 On August 7, 1862, about 50 men of the 6th Illinois Cavalry Regiment attacked a group of Confederates about 5 miles east of Dyersburg.
 In a report by Brigadier General Grenville M. Dodge, he wrote the Confederates who escaped left without their clothes, arms, or horses and said that "they killed some 25 to 30 [Confederates], took 53 horses, and a large number of guns & arms."
 Dodge also recommended burning the county as "They pay no attention to the oath, feed and guide the rebels."
 He reported they were assisted in routing the Confederates by "two Negros" and that "No white man had the pluck to do it."
 On August 18, 1862, the 6th Illinois Cavalry Regiment attacked a small band of Confederates on the Obion River six miles from Dyersburg taking all their horses, arms, and ammunition.